Uht007/DataEngineering-WeatherData-SnowFlake-Python/README.md

-# PARX-DataEngineer-WeatherData
+# DataEngineer-SnowFlake-WeatherData
-Weather Data Assessment for PARX Data Engineer position.
+Weather Data Project for Data Engineering using Python and SnowFlake.
 Fetches historical hourly weather data from the Open-Meteo API, loads it into Snowflake, and models it for analytics.

 Pipeline Flow